Jana loves compiling and sharing lists about the natural world, science, and history.

 In 2017, scientists studied fossils of all the primate species that once overlapped with our human ancestors.
 Why?
 Because a kerfuffle with somebody from another species gave us herpes.
 They also looked at the history of the disease and discovered that both viruses are remarkably ancient.
 These organisms existed long before the homo branch evolved into modern humans.
 HSV-1 is about 6 million years old and causes cold sores.
 The sexually transmitted HSV-2 infected humanity 1.4 million years ago.

 The prime suspects in this encounter were identified as Homo erectus (the human ancestor) and Paranthropus boisei (an ancestral chimpanzee).
-For the scourge to jump between the two species, bodily fluids had to be exchanged.
-The study didn’t go into detail about how this might’ve happened but one can imagine that the first Homo erectus to be infected either fought, mated with or ate Paranthropus boisei.
+For the scourge to have jumped between the two species, bodily fluids had to be exchanged.
+The study didn’t go into detail about how this might’ve happened but one can imagine that the first infected Homo erectus either fought, mated with or ate Paranthropus boisei.

 9. The Death of Mariana Sifrit